 From time to time, the Company will enter into foreign exchange contracts that are not designated as hedging instruments.
 These contracts are entered into in order to minimize the impact of foreign currency fluctuations on the Company's earnings and cash flows.
-The Company reports expense related to these contracts in other (income) expense, net on the Consolidated Statements of Operations.
+The Company reports expense related to these contracts in other income, net on the Consolidated Statements of Operations.

-In addition to the forward exchange contract mentioned above, the Company held forward exchange contracts to mitigate the risk associated with foreign currencies that were not designated as hedging instruments as of December 31, 2018 and 2017.
-The balances associated with the contracts and the gains or losses reported in other (income) expense, net were not material for the years ended December 31, 2018, 2017 or 2016.
+In addition to the forward exchange contract mentioned above, the Company held forward exchange contracts to mitigate the risk associated with foreign currencies that were not designated as hedging instruments as of December 31, 2019 and 2018.
+The balances associated with the contracts and the gains or losses reported in other income, net were not material for the years ended December 31, 2019, 2018 or 2017.

-8. INVENTORIES
+10. INVENTORIES